lukedeo/Velox/README.md

 ```

 Voilà!
-Now, let's say you have a list of texts:
+Now, let's say you have a list of texts, and you wanted to train this
+model:

 ```python